hifisonix

 • Hifisonix sx-Amplifier: A 15 W Class A Current Feedback Amplifier

 Originally published in August 2012.
-Clock here to order a set of sx-Amplifier DS THP PCBs sx-Amplifier DS THP PCB Set About 150 sx-Amplifiers have been built world-wide.
-As you can read about in the PDF below, my class A journey started off after listening to an ancient A1 Musical fidelity that I repaired for…
+Click here to order a set of DS THP PCBs for the sx-Amplifier from Jim’s Audio About 150 sx-Amplifier PCB sets have been sold, with most of those going on to be built.
+As you can read about in the PDF below, my class A journey started off after listening…

 Read more